Structured Sober Living: An Effective Solution

 It is often important for recovering addicts to remove themselves from their accustomed social milieus, especially in the early period of recovery.
 After a more solid foundation is in place, it often becomes safer to reconnect with old friends, though this is usually best after taking time to reassess the roles these relationships played in addiction.

 Recent research has shown that the social support system that sober living homes provide dramatically reduces people’s chances of relapsing over the long term.
-Because sober living homes provide people with immediate access to an alternative social support system, they are guaranteed to have people to talk to who understands their unique situation during the first few months of sobriety.
+Because they provide people with immediate access to an alternative social support system, they are guaranteed to have people to talk to who understands their unique situation during the first few months of sobriety.

 While it can’t be denied that sober living homes provide a number of benefits to residents, they are often no more than places to spend the night.
-While they do provide a sober living environment, the vast majority of sober living homes do not provide the resources that people need to tackle their substance use disorder.
+While they do provide a sober environment, the vast majority do not provide the resources that people need to tackle their substance use disorder.
 These resources must be sought out elsewhere, either through an outpatient program or through regular attendance of 12-step meetings.
-Young men who want a complete program of recovery from their sober living home are often best served by enrolling in a structured sober living home.
+Young men who want a complete program of recovery are often best served by enrolling in a structured sober living home.

 Benefits Of Structured Sober Living Homes